MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/asset-intelligence/deprecation.md

 - The ability to view the asset intelligence inventory in the console from the **Inventoried Software** node.

-- The existing static predefined software title information provided with setup for new and existing sites:
+- The existing static, predefined software title information provided with setup for new and existing sites:

   - Product name
   - Vendor